 Going back to work when you have a baby can be enough to put you over the edge.
 Everything seems so hard at first.

-There are a few things you can do to manage the stress you feel and continue making healthy choices that will benefit you in the long run.
+There are a few things you can do to manage your stress and continue making healthy choices that will benefit you in the long run.

-• Ask for help from your partner, whether it’s getting your lunch ready for the next day or washing the breast pump at the end of the night.
+• Ask your partner for help, whether getting your lunch ready for the next day or washing the breast pump at night.

 • Try to get some regular exercise.
 That’s a great stress buster.

-• Get to work a few minutes early so you can set up your pumping area.
+• Get to work a few minutes early to set up your pumping area.
 You won’t have to lose precious lunch minutes during the day to do it.

-• Make sure you’re eating plenty of healthy snacks with a lot of protein in them.
+• Ensure you’re eating plenty of healthy snacks with a lot of protein.

 10. Manage Your Travel Schedule

-If you travel for work, you can always ask your boss if there is someone else in the office who can take the occasional trip for you.
+If you travel for work, you can always ask your boss if someone else in the office can take the occasional trip for you.
 If you’re a valuable employee, many employers will want to work with you to find a schedule that works for you.

-You’ll want to make sure that you continue to pump while you travel, even if you’ll be gone so long that the milk won’t be good by the time you get back.
+You’ll want to ensure that you continue to pump while you travel, even if you’ll be gone so long that the milk won’t be good by the time you return.
 It’s better to pump some bottles of milk that you’ll end up dumping than risk your milk supply drying up.

 11. Use Your Downtime to Stay Healthy

 Downtime?
 What’s that?
 As a new mother, downtime is a rare commodity.
-There just never seems to be enough hours in the day to find time to relax.
+There never seem to be enough hours in the day to find time to relax.

 But finding time for relaxation and adequate rest is still a priority.
-While it may be tempting to stay up later than you should at night to fit some extra hours in the day, that’s a bad idea.
+While staying up later than you should at night may be tempting to fit some extra hours in the day, that’s a bad idea.
 You’d be better off getting a good night’s sleep.

-Make sure you’re cutting down on the caffeine after 5 p.m., or better yet, don’t have any at all after that hour (4).
-That’ll help you go to sleep quickly when you go to bed.
+Make sure you cut down on caffeine after 5 p.m., or better yet, don’t have any after that hour.
+That’ll help you go to sleep quickly.

-You can also use the weekends as a time to catch up on sleep.
+You can also use the weekends to catch up on sleep.
 My husband would get up with the baby on Saturday mornings so I could sleep in late after a long week of pulling double duty.

 12. Keep Your Baby Close During Your Home Time

-To help you both still feel as connected as you were before you went to work, you should stay near your baby as much as possible in your off-hours.
-You can still get plenty of skin-to-skin time.
+To help you both feel as connected as you did before you went to work, you should stay near your baby as much as possible in your off-hours.
+This will allow you to get plenty of skin-to-skin time.

 Try to limit electronics as much as possible during that time as well.
 That can be a huge time sucker and that’s something that you don’t have much of at this point in your life.